UCLA School of Law: Campus

 UCLA School of Law is located on the UCLA campus in the Westwood area of Los Angeles.

 The school proper is housed in a three-story brick building known simply as the Law Building, with the law library tower extending to five stories.
 The oldest parts of the Law Building's interior are notorious for a "high school atmosphere" and "dark, drafty classrooms".
 However, the Law Building has been extensively improved by the addition of the clinical wing in 1990 and the new law library in 2001.
-A few offices, like the Office of Career Services, are housed in an adjacent building, Dodd Hall.
+A few offices, such as the Office of Career Services, are housed in an adjacent building, Dodd Hall.